ronthedistance/ronthedistance.github.io/blog10.md

 How will I resolve dependencies, and how often?

-More to come on these topics later.
+More to come on these topics later, as I actually find a solution.